The Real Environmental Cost of Gummy Supplements

 Total premium for genuinely sustainable gummy production: $0.57–2.18 per unit

-That's the uncomfortable truth about sustainability in supplement manufacturing: it costs more.
+That's the uncomfortable truth: sustainability costs more.
 Sometimes significantly more.

 Questions to Ask Your Gummy Manufacturer